Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Applications to the analysis of Gravitational Wave data

-We then sample the parameter space with parallel tempering MCMC~\cite{eryn}, using the three likelihood cases, as defined above, also repeated here for convenience.
-The first parameter estimation analysis was performed by adopting the standard Gaussian likelihood of eq.~(\ref{eq:gaussian}), and using the wrong PSD levels of the noise ($\Lambda_\mrm{g}$).
-The second investigation was analyzed using the Whittle likelihood of Eq.~(\ref{eq:whittle_llh}), where the noise PSD levels are to be determined from the data ($\Lambda_\mrm{w}$).
-We then perform the analysis using the Hyperbolic likelihood formulation of Eq.~(\ref{eq:hypf}), again assuming the wrong levels of noise PSD ($\Lambda_\mrm{hyp}$).
-Finally, in order to validate the performance of each parameter estimation run, we compare them to the baseline case, which is the Gaussian likelihood with the correct noise model described by Eq.~(\ref{eq:sim_psd_model}) and the parameters of Eqs.~(\ref{eq:sim_psd_params_wrong}).
+To validate the performance of each parameter estimation run, we compare them to the baseline case, which is the Gaussian likelihood with the correct noise model described by Eq.~(\ref{eq:sim_psd_model}) and the parameters of Eqs.~(\ref{eq:sim_psd_params}).

-The results of this first application are summarized in Figure~\ref{fig:ucbs_triangle_level} and in Table~\ref{tab:ucbs_level}.
-It is quite evident from the triangle plot of~\ref{fig:ucbs_triangle_level}, that the naive approach with the Gaussian likelihood with the wrong noise weights $\Lambda_\mrm{g}$, yields underestimated posterior widths.
-On the other hand, when fitting for the noise PSD level we obtain more sensible results, which match exactly the baseline case.
-The performance of the Hyperbolic likelihood is also matching the baseline, by letting the $\alpha$ and $\delta$ coefficients be determined by the data.
-The level of agreement is quantitatively given by computing the Jensen-Shannon Divergence between each likelihood case to our baseline.
-The Jensen-Shannon (JS) Divergence~\cite{MENENDEZ1997307, nielsen2020generalization} is a special-case of the Kullback–Leibler divergence, which can be used as a metric for the similarity of two distributions.
-It is symmetric, and takes values close to zero if two distributions are similar.
+The results of this application are summarized in Figure~\ref{fig:ucbs_triangle_level} and in Table~\ref{tab:ucbs_level}.
+It is quite evident from the { corner plot of the 2D posterior distributions in} Fig.~\ref{fig:ucbs_triangle_level}, that the naive approach { of using the Gaussian likelihood $\Lambda_{\cal N}$ with a PSD based on the ``wrong" noise parameters of Eq. (\ref{eq:sim_psd_params_wrong}), yields {\rm underestimated posterior widths}.
+On the other hand, when correcting the PSD, through the free $n_{\rm level}$ parameter of $\Lambda_{\cal W}$, we obtain results that agree with the baseline case.
+The $n_{\rm level}$ parameter is recovered as $1.5 \pm 0.12$ (90\% CI), which includes the correct value of $n_{\text {level }}^{\text {(correct) }} \sim 1.57$.